Anti-tax evasion and anti-money laundering

 We therefore need to be alert to the possibility that red flags for money laundering could also give rise to red flags of terrorist financing.

 We must be alert to situations which ought to raise our suspicions as regards financial crime

 Minimising the risk of involvement in financial crime and reporting suspicious activity

 We must have effective procedures for:

-- minimising the risk of inadvertent participation in transactions involving the proceeds of crime, including monitoring for illicit money flows and other money laundering/terrorist financing red flags
+- minimizing the risk of inadvertent participation in transactions involving the proceeds of crime, including monitoring for illicit money flows and other money laundering/terrorist financing red flags

 - detecting and preventing money laundering by Employees, officers, directors, agents, customers and suppliers